saul/demofile/README.md

 ## Release History

+### 0.2.5 (08/07/16)

+- :sparkles: Added string table `postcreate` event which is fired after a new stringtable's entries have been populated

 ### 0.2.4 (08/07/16)

 - :bug: Fixed retrieving properties on entities whose server class has no instance baseline